 Telemarketers are bad enough, but at least there’s a real person on the other end of the line that you yell at.
 Robocalls don’t even give you that satisfaction.
 Now that I can’t sleep, I lie in bed searching the internet for ways to make these calls stop for good.

 According to a call-blocking company called YouMail, approximately 48 billion robocalls were made to Americans in 2018, with even more being placed this year.
 In October alone, Americans were bombarded with 5.7 billion robocalls stemming from political pitches to fake IRS scams.

 Complaints to the FCC and Federal Trade Commission have been pouring in for years topping the list of consumer complaints.
-Just this past week the House passed The Pallone-Thune Telephone Robocall Abuse Criminal Enforcement and Deterrence Act, aka the Traced Act— aimed to put an end to robocalls for good.
+In December, the House passed The Pallone-Thune Telephone Robocall Abuse Criminal Enforcement and Deterrence Act, aka the Traced Act— aimed to put an end to robocalls for good.

 According to House leaders the new legislation “combats the robocall epidemic by ensuring every call Americans receive will be verified and can be blocked at no extra cost to consumers.
 It also gives the Federal Communications Commission and law enforcement the authority to quickly go after scammers.”

 But will this new law stop those intrusive robocalls from waking us up at night and pestering us during our lunch breaks?

 Time will tell, but I’m not going to lose more sleep waiting around to find out.
 Just as cyber crooks are finding new ways to hack into our networks with ransomware and viruses, the people behind the robocalls will likely do everything they can to scoot around these new regulations and continue to badger us with their scams and bogus offers.

 So what can we do to proactively block robocalls and keep us from smashing our new smartphones against the wall?
 Here are a few tips I found that will hopefully help.